dbonan/energy-balance-models/README.md

 * Bonan, D.B., N. Siler, G.H.
 Roe, and K.C.
 Armour (submitted): Energetic constraints on the pattern of changes to the hydrological cycle under global warming.
 Journal of Climate.
 * Bonan, D.B., N. Feldl, N. Siler, I. Eisenman, E. Beer, K.C.
 Armour, and G.H.
 Roe (in preparation): Isolating the role of individual climate feedbacks on changes to the regional hydrological cycle.
 Geophysical Research Letters.

+The moist_EBM_mixed_layer folder contains a moist EBM coupled to surface ocean mixed layer with sea ice.
+A "q-flux" can be applied to simulate various ocean heat transport states by the ocean's overturning circulation.